bpperles/SpareSomeChange/README.md

 Distractions: These machines distract the Zerks, for a time...

-JuteBox: Put tokens in the right side.
+JukeBox: Put tokens in the right side.

 Pay Phone: If the level has two pay phones, you can put a token into the left side of either.

-Popcorn Machine: (Not yet animated) Tokens can be put in the right side.
+Popcorn Machine: Tokens can be put in the right side.

 Level Rules:
 When you exit the level, you will recieve points for each token in your upper bin (each token over 9).
 Once you aquire 9 points, you will advance to the next level.
 Since its a classic video game, levels loop forever, gradually getting harder.
 (Not yet implemented)